James Rubin: Support for Hillary Clinton 2008 candidacy

 After returning to the United States in 2007 in the run-up to the 2008 presidential election, Rubin was a member of Hillary Clinton's campaign team for the 2008 Democratic nomination.
-He caused some controversy when he described Lord Trimble, the Nobel Peace Prize-winner and former First Minister of Northern Ireland, as a "crankpot" for stating that Hillary Clinton's claim to have been "helpful" in the Northern Ireland peace process was "a wee bit silly".
-Rubin also stated that Trimble's opinion was not important as he was "a Protestant", and so "traditionally conservative".
+He caused some controversy when he described Lord Trimble, the Nobel Peace Prize winner and former first minister of Northern Ireland, as a "crankpot" for stating that Hillary Clinton's claim to have been "helpful" in the Northern Ireland peace process was "a wee bit silly."
+Rubin also stated that Trimble's opinion was not important as he was "a Protestant," and so "traditionally conservative."

-During the 2008 campaign, Rubin was a guest on CNN's Late Edition with Wolf Blitzer in a foreign policy discussion with Susan Rice, who later became Barack Obama's nominee for Ambassador to the United Nations.
+During the 2008 campaign, Rubin was a guest on CNN's Late Edition with Wolf Blitzer in a foreign policy discussion with Susan Rice, who later became Barack Obama's nominee for ambassador to the United Nations.

 2009–present

-Rubin joined Bloomberg News in December 2010 and oversees editorial issues of Bloomberg News in Central and South America, Mexico, Europe, the Middle East, Asia and Africa.
+Rubin joined Bloomberg News in December 2010 and oversaw editorial issues in Central and South America, Mexico, Europe, the Middle East, Asia and Africa.
 He also led Bloomberg View, a Bloomberg op-ed project, with David Shipley.
-After only 10 months, he quit the position, appointed adjunct professor at Columbia University.
-Gov. Andrew Cuomo appointed Rubin commissioner of the Port Authority of New York and New Jersey in 2011 as well as a counselor to the state's Empire State Development Corporation.
+After only ten months, he quit the position and was appointed adjunct professor at Columbia University.
+Governor Andrew Cuomo appointed Rubin commissioner of the Port Authority of New York and New Jersey in 2011 as well as a counselor to the state's Empire State Development Corporation.

 Rubin resigned all of his US-based positions on May 29, 2013, announcing that the family would return to London to work on several projects.
 Rubin was appointed scholar in residence at Oxford University's Rothermere American Institute.
 He also wrote a weekly foreign affairs column for The Sunday Times and co-chaired a high-level panel on Extending American Power for the Center for a New American Security in Washington.

-Rubin was chair of International Policy and Strategy at Ballard Partners, based in Washington DC until June 2020.
+Rubin was chair of international policy and strategy at Ballard Partners, based in Washington DC until June 2020.
 He was also a contributing editor at Politico, writing on U.S. foreign policy and world affairs.

-Rubin relocated to Paris on June 1, 2021 to serve as diplomatic counselor to the newly elected Secretary General of the Organization for Economic Cooperation and Development (OECD).
+Rubin relocated to Paris on June 1, 2021 to serve as diplomatic counselor to the newly elected secretary general of the Organization for Economic Cooperation and Development (OECD).
 At the OECD, his portfolio is focused on advising Secretary General Cormann on global affairs and diplomacy with key countries in Europe, Asia, Latin America and the Middle East.

-Rubin was appointed as Special Envoy and Coordinator of the GEC on November 16, 2022 by Secretary of State Antony Blinken.
+Rubin was appointed as special envoy and coordinator of the Global Engagement Center on November 16, 2022 by Secretary of State Antony Blinken.
+His term ended on December 23, 2024.

 Personal life

-In 1998, Rubin, who at the time was spokesman for the US State Department, married Christiane Amanpour, Chief International Correspondent for CNN.
+In 1998, Rubin, who at the time was spokesman for the U.S. State Department, married Christiane Amanpour in a Catholic wedding at Bracciano, Italy.
 Having moved to London, England, they returned to New York City in 2010, where they rented an apartment in Manhattan's Upper West Side.

-In 2013, he, his wife and son, Darius John Rubin (born 2000), moved back to London to live permanently.
+In 2013, he, his wife and son, moved back to London to live permanently.
 It was announced in July 2018 that Rubin and Amanpour were getting a divorce.